 In any case, be prepared to see a lot of soy beans around in Japan come Setsubun.

 In the lead-up to Setsubun, supermarkets will sell packets of roasted soy beans, called fukumame (福豆), or ‘good fortune beans,’ specifically for the festival.
 Fukumame are often conveniently located right by the registers, sold with a complimentary plastic or paper oni mask so you can do your own bean-throwing at home.

-Traditionally the beans are put inside a wooden box called a masu that is used for drinking sake, but taking them directly from the packet or other container is fine too.
+Traditionally the beans are put inside a wooden box called a masu, an old-style measuring cup that is also used for drinking sake, but taking them directly from the packet or other container is fine too.
 It’s considered especially auspicious for the toshi otoko, or a male member of the household who was born in the same year of the Chinese zodiac as the current year, to do the bean-throwing.

 In the interests of gender equality, this has now been extended to toshi onna, girls or women with the same zodiac sign of the year.
 No matter when you were born, however, anyone can participate in bean-throwing and you can simply have fun with the ritual of dispelling bad luck and bringing good luck in.

 The person dressing up as the demon can don a whole costume if they want to, but for private in-home mamemaki, the free supermarket oni masks received with your fukumame are the usual standard.
 Masks will often depict the red demon (aka oni), who represents greed.
 But there are actually five in total related to Setsubun, each one representing one of the Five Hindrances of Buddhism.